ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 ---

-# Task 4 - Identify the Windows Hostname
+# Task 4 - Identify Windows System Information

 ## Where to Work